A Saturday Night Live Standby Line How-To Guide: How to Get Tix

 After 7pm, more people are free to join the back of the line.
 So if you don’t get your reservation card by 5pm, you can still come hang out with us, it’ll just be after 7pm!

 First things first: As we said above, there IS NO LINE before Friday.
 Reservation cards are handed out at an undisclosed location at 10am every Friday morning.
 We don’t know WHERE the SNL reservation tent will be, though — they’ll post it on their social media account(s)!
 We see a lot of line occupants show up after work on Fridays.
 We’ve also known people who’ve shown up at 6am on Saturdays who had no problem getting in.
 10am is the only gauge we have, but we do NOT know where the SNL Standby Line reservation tent will be from week to week.
 They change it every time!
 Check SNL’s social media.

 Something to note: You MUST be vaccinated to attend the show.
 You cannot even be in the Standby Line if you aren’t vaccinated.
 Bring your vax info!
 DO NOT come join the line if you have COVID!

 When do we get tickets?

-Rockefeller security will start waking up and mobilizing/condensing the line somewhere around between 5am – 6:30am on Saturday morning (every week is a little different on this front).
-Then, the NBC pages will hand out standby tickets at exactly 7am.
-Everyone in line at that time will get a ticket (don’t forget – you have to be 16 years old or older and have a photo ID with you), but having a ticket in your hand does NOT guarantee you admission to the show.
+The NBC pages will hand out standby tickets at exactly 7am.
+Everyone in line at that time will get a ticket card (don’t forget – you have to be 16 years old or older, have a photo ID, AND bring a COVID vaccination record with you), but having a ticket card in your hand does NOT guarantee you admission to the show.